Isinlor/ToroPHP/examples/blog/README.md

 ## Install

-1. Grab a copy of `toro.php` from the repository and store in the `lib/` directory
+1. Grab a copy of `Toro.php` from the repository and store in the `lib/` directory
 2. Create a database called `toroblog` and execute the `toroblog.sql` dump
 3. Adjust your MySQL database/user information in `lib/mysql.php`